 Being customer-first means putting the needs and requirements of a customer ahead of anything and everything else.
 Customer-first growth for your business, therefore, involves valuing the needs and requirements of a customer by actively helping them - even at the expense of your own short-term goals.

 It’s important to acknowledge that customer needs and requirements are always shifting and evolving, so it’s important to keep up, focusing on the changes that will make the biggest impact for your customers first.
-If you’ve outgrown your initial customer messaging platform, for example, it’s advisable to prioritise setting up a new system over launching a new product.
+If you’ve outgrown your initial customer messaging platform, for example, it’s advisable to prioritize setting up a new system over launching a new product.
 Your customers won’t want any of your products or services if they’re not being heard.

 See things from your customers’ perspective

 It’s extremely valuable to understand your customers’ requirements and pains.
 When you are fully acquainted with what your customers are turning to your solution for, it becomes your competitive advantage.
 Time spent understanding your customers’ perspective is never time wasted.

 Our CEO Christian Owens set up Paddle having experienced the pains of billing firsthand as a customer.
 He wanted to solve the hassle of billing and licensing that many software developers experience when selling their products and help other businesses unlock their potential.